Stories linking everyone in Telecom

 Custom coding

-While the line between NCDP and LCDP is faint, it does exist.
+While the line between NCDP (no code development platform) and LCDP (low code development platform) is faint, it does exist.
 The biggest difference is about who is actually doing the application creation.
 For no-code, it’s possible for any end user in a given business to use the platform to create a working program.

 In the case of low-code, however, this is a little bit trickier for the true layperson.
 True, you don’t have to be an experienced developer (or even to be fluent in any particular coding language).
 But you do need to be able to think like one.